osrf-migration/vrx-wiki/tutorials/SystemSetup.md

 Note - when upgrading the ```pip``` package, you may get a message such as...
 ```
-ou are using pip version 8.1.1, however version 9.0.1 is available.
+You are using pip version 8.1.1, however version 9.0.1 is available.
 You should consider upgrading via the 'pip install --upgrade pip' command.
 ```

-version 8.1.1 is sufficient.
+This is not a problem, version 8.1.1 is sufficient.

 * Clone the `VMRC` repository :
 ```